PostgREST/postgrest-docs/configuration.rst

 db-use-legacy-gucs
 ------------------

   Enables using String values for GUCs instead of JSON when using PostgreSQL versions below 14.
-On versions 14 and above this option is ignored.
+On versions 14 and above, this option is ignored.

 .. _server-host: